 Total of 100 points, broken into the following categories:

-- Having the right equipment: enough towels & draping, oils, wax, balms and bolsters.
+- Have appropriate equipment: adequate towels, drapes, oils, wax, balms and bolsters.

 - Area around table is clear and safe